rkjames202/binary-search-tree/README.md

 [Link to assignment](https://www.theodinproject.com/lessons/javascript-binary-search-trees)

-## linkedList.js
+## bst.js
-Demonstrates the implementation of a binary search tree using ES6 classes.
+Demonstrates the implementation of a binary search tree program using ES6 classes.